dave-kramer/Vignette/README.md

 - [Previews](#previews)

 ## About
 Vignette is a bot to surf the MyAnimeList website in Discord with the use of the [Jikan](https://github.com/jikan-me/jikan-rest).
-Get information for anime, manga, users, characters, the industry & more, be able to receive airing schedule or tell Vignette which anime you want to get notified about when it airs.\n
+Get information for anime, manga, users, characters, the industry & more, be able to receive airing schedule or tell Vignette which anime you want to get notified about when it airs.
-Know instantly which characters are people's most favourite, get a waifu, use [trace.moe](https://trace.moe/) if you've found a picture and want to know what anime its from.\n
+Know instantly which characters are people's most favourite, get a waifu, use [trace.moe](https://trace.moe/) if you've found a picture and want to know what anime its from.
-Get recommendations, trailers, quotes, watchlists and check what other MyAnimeList users are watching.\n Don't forget to play the anime or character guess game, receive points and battle other members.
+Get recommendations, trailers, quotes, watchlists and check what other MyAnimeList users are watching.
+Don't forget to play the anime or character guess game, receive points and battle other members.

 ## Features
 | Command | Arguments | Information | Example |